-- senior in right of payment to any of our indebtedness that is expressly subordinated in right of payment to the Notes; - equal in right of payment to all of our liabilities that are not so subordinated; - effectively junior in right of payment to any of our secured indebtedness to the extent of the value of the assets securing such indebtedness; and - structurally junior to all indebtedness and other liabilities (including trade payables) of our subsidiaries.
+- · senior in right of payment to any of our indebtedness that is expressly subordinated in right of payment to the Notes; - equal in right of payment to all of our liabilities that are not so subordinated; - effectively junior in right of payment to any of our secured indebtedness, including, but not limited to, any indebtedness under the Revolving Credit Facility, to the extent of the value of the assets securing such indebtedness; and - structurally junior to all indebtedness and other liabilities (including trade payables) of our subsidiaries.

 In February 2014, we completed the offering of our 2014 Notes with an aggregate outstanding principal amount of \$201.3 million.
-In March 2018, we completed an exchange of approximately \$150.0 million in aggregate principal amount of our 2014 Notes for approximately \$150.0 million in aggregate principal amount of 2014 Notes outstanding.
-In the event of our bankruptcy, liquidation, reorganization, or other winding up, our assets that secure debt ranks senior in right of payment to Notes will be available to pay obligations on the Notes only after the secured debt has been repaid in full from these assets, and the assets of our subsidiaries will be available to pay obligations on the Notes only after all claims senior to the Notes have been repaid in full.
+In March 2018, we completed an exchange of \$150.0 million in aggregate principal amount of our 2014 Notes for \$150.0 million in aggregate principal amount of our 2018 Notes, leaving approximately \$51.3 million in aggregate principal amount of 2014 Notes outstanding.
+In the event of our bankruptcy, liquidation, reorganization, or other winding up, our assets that secure debt ranks senior in right of payment to Notes will be available to pay obligations on the Notes only after the secured debt, including, but not limited to, any indebtedness under the Revolving Credit Facility, has been repaid in full from these assets, and the assets of our subsidiaries will be available to pay obligations on the Notes only after all claims senior to the Notes have been repaid in full.
 There may not be sufficient assets remaining to pay amounts due on any or all of the Notes then outstanding.
 The indentures governing the Notes do not prohibit us from incurring additional senior debt or secured debt, nor do they prohibit our subsidiaries from incurring additional liabilities.